Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Results: Inter-party balance with multi-member districts

 \Cref{fig:propbystatebox} further demonstrates the SMD `Massachusetts problem,' as elucidated by \citet{duchin2019locating}, and shows that MMDs fix it;\footnote{While \citet{duchin2019locating} find \textit{no} SMD in MA with a majority of Republicans, we find it possible to draw such a district.
 The difference is data.
-They choose to only include presidential elections, where MA leans heavily Democratic.
-We choose to also include statewide senate and gubernatorial races where Republicans have had more electoral success, and so our averaging concludes that Republicans compose $40\%$ of the state.
-All redistricting approaches are sensitive to such data choices; results remain qualitatively the same, though details for any given election may differ.} because of how evenly Republicans are distributed (diffused) across the state, there is no way to draw SMDs such that a proportional amount of Representatives are Republican.
+They choose to include only presidential and senate elections, and their data is from a different time period -- they find the effect in elections from 2000 to 2010.
+We also include statewide gubernatorial races where Republicans have had more electoral success, and so our averaging concludes that Republicans compose $40\%$ of the state.
+All redistricting approaches are sensitive to such data choices; results remain qualitatively the same, though details for any given election may differ.} because of how evenly Republicans are distributed (diffused) across the state, there is no way to draw SMDs such that a proportional number of Representatives are Republican.
 Intuitively, suppose party \textit{R} has vote share $\frac13$.
 With SMDs, to achieve proportionality a commission would need to draw districts such that party \textit{R} is in the majority in $\frac13$ of the districts, which may not be possible or may require atypical, contorted maps.

-A single MMD with PAV provably, approximately achieves proportionality \cite{skowronProportionalityDegreeMultiwinner2019}, solving the Massachusetts problem up to rounding.
+A single MMD with PAV provably, approximately achieves proportionality \citep{skowronProportionalityDegreeMultiwinner2019}, solving the Massachusetts problem up to rounding.
 Our results indicate that even multiple two-member districts enable fair maps and solve the problem in practice.
 Intuitively, in the above example, a commission would just need to draw a map with enough districts with \textit{R} vote share above $\frac13$.
-Note that, by the pigeon-hole principle, with overall party $p$ vote share $v_p$, for any map there will always be at least one district in which its vote share is at least $v_p$; so, as the threshold to win 1 seat decreases with district size, an ever-smaller minority party is guaranteed at least one seat.
+Note that, by the pigeonhole principle, with overall party $p$ vote share $v_p$, for any map there will always be at least one district in which its vote share is at least $v_p$; so, as the threshold to win 1 seat decreases with district size, an ever-smaller minority party is guaranteed at least one seat.